European shares retreat as Greek and telecoms stocks drop

-* Athens' ATG index falls after rising 15 pct in past 2 days
+* Athens' ATG index falls after rising 15 pct in last 2 days

 * Shares in Numericable, Bouygues, Altice slump